 Because writing custom code is not a process of cranking it out.
-You’re asking for custom code because you want something specific to your company—that is, something that has never been done quite this way before.
+You’re asking for custom code because you want something specific to your organization—that is, something that has never been done quite this way before.

 In addition to the fact that you want something unique, the plethora of languages, libraries, frameworks, and tools that programmers use to make your features are always changing.
 If a programmer steps out of programming for eight months, her skills become obsolete.
 She isn’t useless, but she’s out of date on every single language, library, framework, and tool she is asked to use upon her return.
 That’s how fast this industry changes.

 Programmers aren’t cranking out the same thing day after day; instead, they are constantly learning new things on the job.

 But the learn-and-apply process is not linear.
 It involves experimenting, making mistakes, trying things several times with a different variable isolated each time.

 …and there’s more than one solution to most of the problems programmers need to solve.

 And that’s why pair programming isn’t half as efficient as solo programming; most of a programmer’s day is spent applying new knowledge to previous experience, and two programmers can do that together better than one programmer can do it alone.

 Why does pair programming help with this?